See latest updates on Pitt's response to the COVID-19 outbreak.

 Training and Testing Procedures

-Pitt police officers have received training in incident command and participate in Active Threat exercises annually.
+Pitt Police officers have received training in incident command and participate in Active Killer exercises annually.
 The police department maintains a 15-member Specialized Emergency Response Team (SERT); SERT officers are certified through the National Tactical Officers Association and they participate in emergency response training on a monthly basis.
 SERT officers are available 24 hours per day.
-Members of Pitt’s police department provide educational programs on community response to an active threat situation and other safety issues to students, staff, and faculty members.
+Members of Pitt’s police department provide educational programs on community response to an active killer situation and other safety issues to students, staff, and faculty members.

-Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees, Pitt’s Emergency Notification System (ENS) will be activated without delay, unless activation will—in the professional judgment of responsible authorities—compromise efforts to assist victims, or to contain, respond to, or otherwise mitigate the emergency.
+Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students and/or employees, Pitt’s Emergency Notification Service (ENS) will be activated without delay, unless activation will—in the professional judgment of responsible authorities—compromise efforts to assist victims, or to contain, respond to, or otherwise mitigate the emergency.

 The ENS system is one aspect of a layered approach to notification.
-Other notification methods such as officer presence, Web site alerts, and local television and radio broadcasts may be used depending upon the circumstances.
-See Pitt policy 06-03-02 for further details.
+Other notification methods such as officer presence, website alerts, and local television and radio broadcasts may be used depending upon the circumstances.
+The University will use these other notification methods to keep the broader community informed of the emergency situation.
+See Pitt policy AO 07 for further details.